jfirebaugh/konacha/README.md

 One problem often faced when writing unit tests for client side code is that changes to the page are not reverted for the next example, so that successive examples become dependent on each other.
-Matcha adds a special div to your page with an id of `test`.
+Konacha adds a special div to your page with an id of `test`.
 This div is automatically emptied before each example.
 You should avoid appending markup to the page body and instead append it to this test div: